Gov. Sarah Huckabee Sanders signs Arkansas LEARNS into law - NewsBreak

 LITTLE ROCK, Ark. – Gov. Sarah Huckabee Sanders put a cornerstone piece of her legislative agenda into law Wednesday by signing the Arkansas LEARNS bill.

 The act represents an overhaul of the Arkansas education system and was a key point of Sanders’ gubernatorial campaign.
 Its provisions include an increase in the school voucher program to broaden school choice, raising starting teacher pay to among the highest in the country and an emphasis on literacy requirements for elementary students.
-Arkansas LEARNS heads to Gov. Sanders’ desk after passage in Senate
+Governor-elect Sarah Huckabee Sanders names Jacob Oliva for Department of Education

 The bill cleared its last legislative hurdle Tuesday with passage by the Senate.
 Sanders thanked the legislators in a statement shortly after that vote.